-Our BA Philosophy teaches you to dig deeper into ideas and challenge received wisdom.
-You rigorously examine the most fundamental questions about human life: Does God exist?
+Our BA Philosophy will feed your intellectual curiosity and challenge your thinking.
+You’ll acquire the skills required to dig deeper into ideas and question received wisdom.
+You’ll rigorously examine the most fundamental questions about human life: Does God exist?
 Is material success all that counts in life?
 What do I owe to others?
 How free am I to decide my own future?

 At Essex, we take philosophy back to its roots in everyday existential, social, and political problems.
 We embrace the relevance of philosophy to other forms of enquiry - political, cultural, legal, medical, aesthetic – and bring this to bear on urgent issues in public life, such as the controversial issues raised by mental health legislation or public policy regarding end of life care.